FIFO jobs are a different kind of career path.

 Be careful with listings that hide key details.

-If the listing does not tell you what you need to know, that is a sign to slow down.
+If the listing does not tell you what you need to know, slow down.

 Before accepting a FIFO job, ask direct questions.